 Please keep the following rules and regulations in mind while visiting the refuge.

 Seney National Wildlife Refuge is constructing a new Visitor Center and Headquarters office.
-While the new building is being constructed we will be welcoming people to our temporary visitor center off of River Road south of Germfask.
+While the new building is being constructed we will be welcoming people to our temporary office/visitor center off of River Road south of Germfask.

 From Germfask head south on Highway M-77 about 2 miles and turn right (west) on River Road (436) quarters.
 The visitor center is 2 miles down on the north side of the road.